-You know how we shed about 100 strands of hair a day?
-Well all of those strands have been hanging on to the root of your install, forming little clumps mixed with build-up.
+Did you know we shed about 100 strands of hair a day?
+Well, all of those strands have been hanging on to the root of your install, forming little clumps mixed with build-up.
 Don’t just comb through them!
 Take your time with a bit of conditioner and finger detangle your hair to avoid pulling and breaking tresses.
 Remember, the key to longer hair is retention.

 Give your hair some needed TLC with a deep conditioner or hair mask after takedown to help nourish, hydrate and seal in moisture after your normal wash and conditioner routine.
 To better seal the moisture, add heat or steam to your conditioning process.

 I know, I know.
 You’re ready to get the next look.
 But, we need to give our tresses a break between protective styles.
 Cuticle friction from long-term use of extensions can actually cause damage to the hair shaft, including cuticle lifting and breakage.
 So give your hair some breathing time to recover and revitalize.
 It’s also a good way to ensure that you have a better relationship with your own tresses and don’t become dependent on just covering it up.